HeyImAmethyst/Ars-Venefici/README.md

 - A spell label that show the current selected spell will appear on the screen once the spell book menu is closed.
 It can be moved with shift + the OemTilde button (~)
 - Use 'Z' and 'X' to move through your list of spells.
 You can also use shift and 'Z' and shift and 'X' to cycle through a spell's shape groups
 - Once you have the spell you want, you will be able to cast it.
 To cast a spell, press Q.
-- These controls can be adjusted in Ars Veneficus's config file or if you have [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) installed, a section for the Ars Venefici config should appear in its menu, allowing you to edit the config values in game.
+- These controls can be adjusted in Ars Venefici's config file or if you have [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) installed, a section for the Ars Venefici config should appear in its menu, allowing you to edit the config values in game.

 # Professions